BACHELOR DEGREE-COMPLETION PROGRAM

 A unique feature of the track is the opportunity to earn up to 10 hours of credit through professional portfolio evaluation.
 The portfolio evaluation option provides the experienced nurse the opportunity to demonstrate successful attainment of specific objectives and earn either full or partial credit for selected nursing courses in the Baccalaureate Track for Registered Nurses (Nursing 304, 318, 322, and 470).

 Indiana State University is accredited by the Higher Learning Commission of the North Central Association.
-In addition, the Nursing Program is approved by the Indiana State Board of Nursing and accredited by the National League for Nursing Accrediting Commission, Inc..
+In addition, the Nursing Program is approved by the Indiana State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN).